jinghuazhao/software-notes/NGS.md

 ```
 Note that it is easier to implement with ```prefetch``` as shown below.

-## Algnment and variant calling tutorial
+## Alignment and variant calling tutorial

 See https://github.com/ekg/alignment-and-variant-calling-tutorial.